 You will never be able to accurately estimate the time and effort it will take you to build a piece of software .. for as long as you keep doing new things.

-Research corroborates my personal experience, namely that developers are horrendous at estimating the required effort for software changed.
+Research corroborates my personal experience, namely that developers are horrendous at estimating the required effort for software changes.

 The unfortunate truth is that predictions of future effort are always based on the amounts of past effort.